vogler75/automation-gateway/README.md

 > cd source/app
 > gradle build

-> export GATEWAY_CONFIG=config.yaml
+> export GATEWAY_CONFIG=config.yaml  # Set configuration file (default is config.yaml)
 > gradle run
 ```
+You can also pass the configuration filename as an argument.

 App is a single program with GraphQL, MQTT and the OPC UA connections in one single program.
-There is also an option to let it run in clustered mode.
-Then the modules (app-gateway, app-influxdb, app-plc4x, ...) run in separate processes and form a cluster with a distributed communication bus based on [Vert.x](https://vertx.io).
-With that option the modules can run on different nodes or they can be deployed in a Kubernetes Cluster.
-Also some options are only available in clustered mode (like plc4x), but if you want a single app with for example plc4x, then you can also include the plc4x parts in the single app, but you have to code it by your own.
+There is also "App-plc4x" which includes the [plc4x](https://plc4x.apache.org/) connectivity.

 ## Configuration